justalemon/SimplePassive/README.md

 ## Installation

-In your **resources** directory, create a folder called **simplepassive** and extracts the contents from the compressed file in there.
+Copy the folder from the compressed file to your **resources** directory.

 ## Usage